yottapanda/website/content/posts/oauth.md

 summary: *description
 keywords: *tags
 ---
+### Preface

+I have been writing this since before my [Kitchen Debt](./kitchen-debt.md) post.
+It has taken far too long, so please, _enjoy to the fullest extent possible_.

 ## A Short (I Lie) History Lesson

 For longer than I've been alive, programmers have been implementing password authentication into their services and applications.
 Unfortunately, over the years passwords have to proven to be rather insecure and inconvenient;